winitzki/scall/tutorial/programming_dhall.md

 This sort of type is called a **dependent pair**, and we will study it in the chapter "Church encodings of more complicated types" below.

 Most programming languages do not support dependent pairs.
-Dhall can encode their type  but provides only quite limited ways of working with dependent pairs.
+Dhall can encode their type  but provides only quite limited ways of working with them.

-For this reason, one usually makes the pragmatic decision to represent typeclass instances only via evidence values (of type `P t`) and omit the equality type  altogether, relying on the programmer to validate the laws (e.g., by writing a proof by hand).
+For this reason, one usually makes the pragmatic decision to represent typeclass membership only via evidence values (of type `P t`) and omit the equality type  altogether, relying on the programmer to validate the laws (e.g., by testing).

 Below we will construct evidence values and only occasionally perform a symbolic validation of the laws.